Skip to main content

 By progressively developing a multiple-choice question bank or pool, you can support benchmarking processes and establish assessment standards that have long-term effects on assuring course quality.

 Use a design framework to see how individual MCQ questions will assess particular topic areas and types of learning objectives, across a spectrum of cognitive demand, to contribute to the test's overall balance.
-As an example, the "design blueprint" in Figure 2 provides a structural framework for planning.
+As an example, the "design blueprint" in Table 2 provides a structural framework for planning.

-Figure 2: Design blueprint for multiple choice test design (from the Instructional Assessment Resources at the University of Texas at Austin)
+Table 2: Design blueprint for multiple choice test design (from the Instructional Assessment Resources at the University of Texas at Austin)

 Cognitive domains